Elvis0304/alx-zero_day/0x03-git/README.md

-I created a new directory 0x03-git
+I created a new directory 0x03-git, and i have updated it